 Factors such as wave climate, sediment transport, coastal geomorphology, and climate change projections influence the design of coastal protection measures to enhance resilience against erosion and flooding.

-12. How do you address challenges related to offshore pipeline design and installation in deep-sea environments?
+12. How do you handle offshore pipeline design in deep-sea?

 Challenges include pipeline integrity, seabed stability, and corrosion protection, requiring detailed geotechnical assessments, material selection, and installation methodologies to ensure reliable performance in deep-sea conditions.